5 million people are finding meaning in Madailein's Jungian dream symbolism articles. She is grateful for every reader—yep, that means you!

 At its core an archetype is simply a blueprint or a prototype that is universally understood.
 An example of an archetype is the Great Mother, the prototypical mother from where all that one expects when encountering individual "moms" originates.

 Jungian psychology uses archetypes as the basis for giving names to various different psychic functions.
-Archetypes are basically the way in which Jungians attempt to give the unnameable a name, to label the psyche so that it can be more easily understood.
+Archetypes are basically the way in which Jungians attempt to name the unnameable, to label the psyche so that it can be more easily understood.

 The Anima, along with the Animus, the Self, and the Shadow, comprise the four primary Jungian archetypes.